Jas2o/AdventOfCode/README.md

   - Day 22 was really difficult and also around the time I was sick.
   - Day 23 still needs to be optimised.
   - Day 24 took me forever for various silly reasons.
+- 2022 was started on July 2nd 2025.
+  - Day 9 was the first sign that things were about to get rough.
+  - Day 13 was horrible; multiple rewrites and breaks between attempts.

 ## Additional notes
 As per rules on Advent of Code's website: inputs and puzzle text (except titles) are not included in this repo.